Granpiecito/portfolioAstro/README.md

 - [Version 0.2.5] - Fixed footer social icons flex, added 2 more markdowns
 - [Version 0.2.6] - Changes in navbar, style css, main layout
 - [Version 0.2.7] - Changes in Style css for the hover in backdrop, added sticky rule in footer, deleted name in profile picture, deleted usless code from typewritter.js
+- [Version 0.2.8] - Added text colors in css, fixed navbar bug, change logo, new color for the template, changes composition in projects grid
 ```

 # Introduction